Your Kitchen

 Galley

-A Galley kitchen consists of two rows of cabinets facing each other, creating and inner passage or walkway between them.
+A Galley kitchen consists of two rows of cabinets facing each other, creating an inner passage or walkway between them.
 By eliminating the need for corner cupboards, this layout uses every millimetre of space without wastage.

 U Shape